shiyunsun/CAT-DCGAN/README.md

 1. Clone the repo
 2. Run demo.ipynb
 ### Train You Own Model
+1. Clone the repo
-1. Load the images to folder "training_images"
+2. Load the images to folder "training_images" (They have to be 64 x 64)
-2. Run GAN_train.ipynb
+3. Run GAN_train.ipynb

 # Acknowledgements
 - The original DCGAN research paper https://arxiv.org/abs/1511.06434